Yin and Perimenopause

 Menopause (and the transitional phase of perimenopause) is closely tied to the Kidney system in TCM.

-This shift isn’t a loss; it’s a signal that your hormone focus is moving from fertility toward the next chapter of life.
-Though the internal landscape is changing, there’s strength in tending to your Yin—through nourishing foods, restful routines, and supportive self-care—so you can bloom into this new phase with grace, resilience, and warmth.
+This shift isn’t a loss; it’s a signal that your hormone focus is moving away from fertility and toward longevity and preservation.
+Though the internal landscape is changing, there’s strength in tending to your Yin.
+Through nourishing foods, restful routines, and supportive self-care—so you can bloom into this new phase with grace and resilience.

-When Yin (cooling, moistening energy) decreases, Yang (warmth, activity) can become relatively excessive.
+When Yin decreases, Yang can become relatively excessive.
 Without sufficient Yin to anchor and balance it, internal heat signs emerge.

 Hot Flashes & Night Sweats: Sudden surges of heat due to insufficient Yin “water” to cool the internal fire.
 Changes in temperature throughout the day and night are common.